Chi Tau: Demise

+Symbols

+Chi Tau motto was the same as the State of North Carolina, Esse Quam Videri.
+(Note: In English, "To be, rather than to seem.")

-Chi Tau's badge was a hexagon, taller from top to bottom, with the Greek letters Χ and Τ. For symbols it carried a torch, a single triangle, and three stars.
-The fraternity's colors were white, crimson and gold.
-Its flowers were white, red and yellow rose buds.
+Chi Tau's badge was a hexagon, taller from top to bottom, with the Greek letters "ΧΤ", a torch, a single triangle, and three stars.
+The fraternity's colors were white, crimson, and gold.
+Its flowers were white, red, and yellow rose buds.

+For several years, the fraternity published a quarterly journal called the Ex Tee.
+One reference notes another publication called The Hexagon.

 Chapters

-Baird's Manual lists an eventual nine chapters (Note: Chi Tau referred to these as "lodges" rather than "chapters.") without chartering dates, though that reference doesn't rule out that there could have been more.
-Dates for disbanding are from collegiate yearbooks.
-Known withdrawals are listed; there may have been more: